rancher/dashboard/docs/developer/api-resources-and-schemas.md

 | `find`    | Fetch a resource by ID and watch for changes to that individual resource. | `$store.dispatch('<store type>/find', { type: <resource type>, id: <resource id> })` | Finds the resource matching the ID.
 If the type has already been fetched return the local cached instance. |
 | `findMatching` | Fetch resources by label and watch for changes to the returned resources, a live array that updates as it changes. | `$store.dispatch('<store type>/findMatching', { type: <resource type>, selector: <label name:value map> })` | Fetches resources that have `metadata.labels` matching that of the name-value properties in the selector.
 Does not support match expressions. |

 Once objects of most types are fetched they will be automatically updated.
-See [README#synching-state](../../../README.md#synching-state) for more info.
+See [Watching Resources](#watching-resources) for more info.
 For some types this does not happen.
 For those cases, or when an immediate update is required, adding `force: true` to the `find` style actions will result in a fresh http request.

 ## Synchronous Fetching